-Alternatively, you can set up two accounts, a Shipping Income account and a COGS Shipping Expense account.
-Flat fees collected from the customer go in the former, payments out to shipping vendors go in the later.
+Alternatively, you can set up two accounts, a Shipping Income account, and a COGS Shipping Expense account.
+Flat fees collected from the customer go in the former, and payments to shipping vendors go in the latter.
 You would compare the differences between the two accounts as needed.

 Most platforms, however, will only collect sales tax from customers.
-They deposit it into your bank account along with the rest of the sale, so it’s on you to get that money to the right tax authority.
+Instead, they deposit it into your bank account and the rest of the sale, so you must get that money to the proper tax authority.

-From a bookkeeping perspective, it’s important to recognize that tax money isn’t revenue.
+From a bookkeeping perspective, it’s essential to recognize that tax money isn’t revenue.
 As soon as the sale is processed, the sales tax becomes a liability you owe to the government.
-Your books need to reflect the difference between gross sales, sales tax, merchant fees, and the final deposit on your bank statement.
+Therefore, your books need to reflect the difference between gross sales, sales tax, merchant fees, and the final deposit on your bank statement.

 Note: This sales tax percentage varies based on where you live.

-The platform will deposit the total amount collected from the customer ($105.84) minus any merchant fees (often around 3%, or $2.94 in our example) into your account.
-So your books need to reflect:
+The platform will deposit the total amount collected from the customer ($105.84) minus any merchant fees (often around 3% or $2.94 in our example) into your account.
+So your books need to reflect the following:

-In light of the complexity of bookkeeping for e-commerce businesses, many business owners will choose to work with a bookkeeping service or a professional to ensure their books are accurate and complete.
+In light of the complexity of bookkeeping for e-commerce businesses, many business owners will work with a bookkeeping service or a professional to ensure their books are accurate and complete.
 That’s certainly what we recommend.
-Even with software, it’s easy to spend more time than you have attempting to get your books done.
+But, unfortunately, even with software, it’s easy to spend more time than you have attempting to get your books done.

 If you do decide to work with a service, there are a few key things to look for in an e-commerce bookkeeping solution:

 Operating an e-commerce store comes with a variety of bookkeeping complexities.
 Whether your store is a small business or a big one, there will be challenges.
-By understanding those key points and how they affect your books and financial statements, you can make the best decision about how to handle your e-commerce bookkeeping and find the bookkeeping software or service that’s right for your business.
+By understanding those key points and how they affect your books and financial statements, you can decide how to handle your e-commerce bookkeeping and find the bookkeeping software or service that’s right for your business.